Kortemme-Lab/pull_into_place/demos/ksi/README.rst

    $ cp ~/ksi_inputs/KSI_WT.pdb ~/rescue_ksi_d38e
    $ cp ~/ksi_inputs/compare_to_wildtype.sho ~/rescue_ksi_d38e

+``build_models.xml``, ``design_models.xml``, and ``validate_design.xml`` are
+RosettaScripts that run the various simulations that make up the PIP pipeline.
+We don't need to do anything with these files (they're for a different tutorial) because the ``01_setup_workspace`` command already copied default versions of each into the workspace.
+We could provide different scripts if we wanted to change any of the algorithms PIP uses --- for example, if we wanted to use a less aggressive backbone move like Backrub for a smaller remodeling problem, or if we wanted to use a design method like HBNet to prioritize getting a good H-bond network --- but for this tutorial the defaults are fine.

 Now that the workspace on the cluster is all set up, we can make the "remote" workspace on our workstation that will link to it::